Published on in Vol 2, No 1 (2019): Jan-Jun

 Miriam Cabrita 1, 2 , PhD ; Monique Tabak 1, 2 * , PhD ; Miriam MR Vollenbroek-Hutten 2 * , PhD

-2 Biomedical Signals and Systems Group, Faculty of Electrical Engineering, Mathematics and Computer Science, University of Twente, Enschede, Netherlands
+2 Biomedical Signals and Systems Group, Faculty of Electrical Engineering, Mathematics and Computer Science, University of Twente, Enschede, The Netherlands

 *these authors contributed equally